 Another crucial part of pool maintenance is checking up on the chemical balance regularly.
 Pool water is not like drinking water, because of all the chemicals that are added to keep the water safe.
 What you mostly need to pay attention too is pH levels, alkalinity, chlorine or bromine levels.
 You can easily find out what the numbers are supposed to look like and how to keep them that way.
 On the other hand, if you do a regular check and the numbers are way off, the best thing you could do is contact a professional and have them deal with the issue or you might encounter some additional problems.

 One of the easiest ways to spot chemically unbalanced water is to take a good look at it.
 If the water in your pool looks cloudy, it’s probable that there is a chemical imbalance problem going on or there are too many unwanted particles in the water.
 The reasons behind this are various.
 It could be your fault for not using the right chemicals in the right way, it could be from the heavy storms and rain, it could be due to the lack of sunlight or it could just be due to the lousy filtration and water circulation.
 Whatever the reason, it needs to be dealt with if you want to enjoy your swimming pool without any concerns for your health.
+If you think the reason for cloudy water is just that there are lots of dirt and particles in the pool, cleaning it using a robot pool cleaner is a good course of action.
+That way, you don’t have to exert too much effort in cleaning your pool.
+If you don’t have this gadget yet, companies like the Robot Cleaner Store have a wide array of units you can choose from.

 Another pretty clear sign that there’s something wrong with the water in your pool is when it is green.
 Green water is a clear sign of algae infested waters.
 You can see this problem quite often with those that buy kiddie pools, fill them up and just leave them out for the time being.
 The water turns green quite fast if there aren’t any chemicals in it to prevent it from happening.
 The good news is, not every pool will suffer from this problem and if you’re wondering how or why – you can read more about it on this website.